 Answer: d) Power Doppler

-Description: Power Doppler is sensitive to low-velocity flows and is particularly useful for assessing blood flow in small vessels or detecting flow in areas where velocity is low, such as in cases of stenosis or regurgitation.
+Description: Power Doppler is sensitive to low-velocity flows and is particularly useful for assessing blood flow in small vessels or detecting flow in areas where velocity is low, such as in cases of stenosis or regurgitation. - What is the term for the angle between the direction of blood flow and the ultrasound beam in Doppler echocardiography?

 a) Incidence angle